Monday, November 3, 2025

 We tossed my winter coat in the new washer.

-It sings when it finishes, so I suspect it is computerized, though it has no push buttons.
+It sings when it finishes, so I suspect it’s computerized, even though it has no push buttons.

-It is noisy, just as the reviews warned, but it does the job and gives me hot water without a fuss, so I can live with it.
+It’s noisy, just like the reviews warned, but it does the job and gives me hot water without a fuss, so I can live with it.

-We are nearly at the end of this one, so soon we will have to find another to binge.
+We’re nearly at the end of this one, so soon we’ll have to find another to binge.

-This episode is almost done, but we still have two more, and I am just too sleepy.
+This episode is almost done, but we still have two more, and I’m just too sleepy.

 At least, I sure hope so.